PierBusDev/GolangPierbook/readme.md

 ```go
 ch := make(chan int)
 ```

+A channel is a communications pipe between goroutines.
+Things go in one end and come out another in the same order until the channel is closed.

 When passing a channel to a function, we are just passing a pointer to the channel.
 It's zero value is `nil`.